Cane Corso shedding

 - Inappropriate shampoo

 Using an unsuitable dog shampoo can be one of the reasons for your dog’s hair loss issues.
-You shouldn’t use human shampoo for bathing your Cane Corso because dog posses different pH of the skin.
+You shouldn’t use human shampoo for bathing your Cane Corso because dogs have different skin pH.
 Even a baby shampoo can cause their skin to become itchy.
-Therefore, I advise every CC owner to use a hypoallergenic dog shampoo to escape any potential skin issues.
+Therefore, I advise every CC owner to use a hypoallergenic dog shampoo to escape potential skin issues.

 - Food allergy

 Food allergy is another issue that may trigger your Cane Corso’s shedding.
 In most cases, dogs develop food allergies if they eat food rich in by-products and artificial ingredients.
-Therefore, my advice is to switch to a raw food diet that can improve your dog’s overall being.
-In that way, you’ll be the only one who will tailor your dog’s nutrition.
-Adding ingredients rich in Omega 3 and Omega 3 fatty acids and antioxidants can leave many benefits on your dog’s coat appearance.
+Therefore, I advise switching to a raw food diet that can improve your dog’s overall well-being.
+That way, you’ll be the only one to tailor your dog’s nutrition.
+Adding ingredients rich in Omega 3 and Omega 3 fatty acids and antioxidants can benefit your dog’s coat appearance.

-- Environmental allergens Environmental allergens come to third place.
-Your Cane Corso can start to excessively shedding due to a household cleaner or other chemicals you use in your living place.
+- Environmental allergens Environmental allergens come in third place.
+Your Cane Corso can start excessively shedding due to a household cleaner or other chemicals you use in your living place.

-In case you’ve determined that none of the previously mentioned causes affect your Cane Corso shedding, then you might check its hormones.
+- Hormonal imbalance: If you’ve determined that none of the previously mentioned causes affect your Cane Corso shedding, you might check its hormones.
 Hormonal imbalance in your dog’s thyroid can cause its hair to fall out and become fragile.
-In CC females, during the period of lactation or pregnancy, you may expect excessive shedding.
-However, if your Corso started to lose hair in patches, my advice is to ask your vet to prescribe you supplements.
+You may expect excessive shedding in CC females during lactation or pregnancy.
+However, if your Corso starts to lose hair in patches, I advise asking your vet to prescribe supplements.